tezos/tezos-mirror/docs/user/multinetwork.rst

   {
     "p2p": {},
-    "network": "Carthagenet"
+    "network": "carthagenet"
   }

-You can specify any built-in network from the list in `Select Network From Command-Line`_, but its name must be capitalized.
+You can specify any built-in network from the list in `Select Network From Command-Line`_.

 (The ``p2p`` field is unrelated, but it is mandatory, although it can be empty.)